 Application Deadline: December 15

-Note: the personal statment should provide information not included elsewhere in the application.
+Note: the personal statement should provide information not included elsewhere in the application.
 While there is no standard way to write this statement, it is important to understand your audience.
-Statements should be double-spaced with 1" margins, written in a reasonable font, 2-3 pages.
+Statements should be double-spaced with 1" margins.

 Visit the Brown University Graduate School for application information and procedures.